-Leslie W. Grant is the associate dean for academic programs and an associate professor in educational policy, planning and leadership.
+Leslie W. Grant is the Dorman Family Term Distinguished Associate Professor of Education in the Educational Policy, Planning, and Leadership Department.
 Her research interests focus on classroom-based assessments and international comparisons of teaching and learning.
 She is involved in several research projects, including international comparative case studies of award-winning teachers in the United States and China and the efficacy of development assessment literacy in pre-service teachers, in-service teachers, and educational leaders.
 Dr. Grant began her career in education as a middle school teacher and later served as a test developer, content editor and item writer for the California Testing Bureau (CTB/McGraw-Hill).

 Dr. Grant is the co-author of several books and articles, including West Meets East: Best Practices from Expert Teachers in the United States and China (ASCD, 2014), Teacher-Made Assessments: How to Connect Curriculum, Instruction, and Student Learning (Routledge, 2015), and Student Achievement Goal Setting: Using Data to Improve Teaching and Learning (Routledge, 2009).
-She served as the President for the Consortium for Research on Educational Assessment and Teaching Effectiveness (CREATE) and currently serves on the Board of Directors for the Association for Supervision and Curriculum Development (ASCD) which serves over 150,000 educators across the globe.
+She is a past president of the Association for Supervision and Curriculum Development (ASCD) and of the Consortium for Research on Educational Assessment and Teaching Effectiveness (CREATE), serving on the board of directors for both organizations.
 Dr. Grant frequently works with schools and school districts, both within the United States and internationally, and presents at international, national, and state level conferences in the areas of classroom-based assessments, the use of data to improve student learning, and cross-cultural comparisons of effective teaching practices.
 In addition, she consults with state education agencies and international schools on the development of assessment systems.

 Ph.D. in Educational Policy, Planning, and Leadership, College of William and Mary, 2006